TritonDataCenter/manta/docs/manta-ops.md

    Manta CLI tools:

         headnode$ mfind -n 'marlin-master-.*\.tar.\gz' \
-            $(mget /Joyent_Dev/stor/builds/marlin/master-latest)/marlin
+            $(mget /Joyent_Dev/public/builds/marlin/master-latest)/marlin

-2. Fetch the desired marlin-master-.*.tar.gz tarball to /var/tmp on the headnode.
+2. Fetch the desired marlin-master-.\*.tar.gz tarball to /var/tmp on the headnode.
 We'll call that file's name TARBALL.

 3. Copy the tarball to each of the storage nodes: